China–Germany relations: 2020s

 In January 2025, German prosecutors indicted three German nationals for illegally obtaining information on military technology for the Ministry of State Security (MSS).
 In July 2025, Germany's Foreign Office summoned China's ambassador to Germany after a PLAN warship targeted a German aircraft, a specially configured Beechcraft King Air 350 that was flying towards Djibouti, with a laser during Operation Aspides in the Red Sea.
 According to Der Spiegel, the aircraft aborted its mission and returned to Djibouti after being laser-targeted by a Chinese PLAN frigate.
 A German Foreign Ministry spokesperson stated the ship had been seen in the area before and “laser-targeted the aircraft with no reason or prior communication during a routine mission flight.”
 The PLAN ship accused of carrying out the laser attack was believed to be from the three-ship PLAN 47th Chinese Naval Escort Taskforce, comprising destroyer CNS Baotou (133), frigate CNS Honghe (523) and fleet oiler CNS Gaoyouhu (904).

+In November 2025, German Vice Chancellor Lars Klingbeil visited China as part of the biannual financial dialogue talks between the two countries.
+During the visit, he met with Vice Premier He Lifeng and Wang Huning, the chairman of the National Committee of the Chinese People's Political Consultative Conference.
+He also met with Liu Haixing, the head of the International Department of the Chinese Communist Party, in his capacity as the co-leader of the Social Democratic Party as part of the party dialogue between the SPD and the CCP established in 1984.
+In July 2026, Germany requested talks with the Chinese ambassador following reports of covert Chinese training of Russian military forces for its war against Ukraine.

 Political relations

-Germany follows the one China policy.
+Germany follows the One-China policy.
 According to its national strategy, Germany "has close and good relations with Taiwan in many areas and wants to expand them.
-As part of the EU’s One-China policy, we support issue-specific involvement on the part of democratic Taiwan in international organisations.
+As part of the EU's One-China policy, we support issue-specific involvement on the part of democratic Taiwan in international organisations.
 The status quo of the Taiwan Strait may only be changed by peaceful means and mutual consent".
 According to Foreign Minister Frank-Walter Steinmeier in 2008, Germany considers Taiwan to be a part of China.

 In July 2019, the UN ambassadors from 22 nations, including Germany, signed a joint letter to the United Nations Human Rights Council condemning China's persecution of the Uyghurs as well as its mistreatment of other minority groups, urging the CCP General Secretary Xi Jinping's government to close the Xinjiang internment camps.
 In 2019, Volkswagen Group came under pressure for cooperating with the Chinese government in the region of Xinjiang.
 In June 2020, Germany opposed the Hong Kong national security law.
 On 6 October 2020, Germany's ambassador to the UN, on behalf of the group of 39 countries including Germany, the U.K. and the U.S., made a statement to denounce China for its treatment of ethnic minorities and for curtailing freedoms in Hong Kong.